OpenEvalProject/evals/manuscripts/elife-74322/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/013meh722 Department of Genetics, University of Cambridge, Downing Street Cambridge United Kingdom
+1. Department of Genetics, University of Cambridge, Downing Street Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-2. https://ror.org/013meh722 Cambridge Centre for Proteomics, Department of Biochemistry, University of Cambridge Cambridge United Kingdom
+2. Cambridge Centre for Proteomics, Department of Biochemistry, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-3. https://ror.org/000bdn450 Syngenta, Jealott's Hill International Research Centre Bracknell United Kingdom
+3. Syngenta, Jealott's Hill International Research Centre Bracknell United Kingdom ([ROR:000bdn450](https://ror.org/000bdn450))
-4. https://ror.org/013meh722 MRC Toxicology Unit, Gleeson Building, University of Cambridge, Tennis Court Road Cambridge United Kingdom
+4. MRC Toxicology Unit, Gleeson Building, University of Cambridge, Tennis Court Road Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-5. https://ror.org/013meh722 Cambridge Advanced Imaging Centre, Department of Physiology, Development and Neuroscience/Anatomy Building, University of Cambridge Cambridge United Kingdom
+5. Cambridge Advanced Imaging Centre, Department of Physiology, Development and Neuroscience/Anatomy Building, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-6. https://ror.org/013meh722 Cambridge Centre for Proteomics, Department of Biochemistry, University of Cambridge, Tennis Court Road Cambridge United Kingdom
+6. Cambridge Centre for Proteomics, Department of Biochemistry, University of Cambridge, Tennis Court Road Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))

 † Corresponding author

 ## Abstract

 Drosophila nicotinic acetylcholine receptors (nAChRs) are ligand-gated ion channels that represent a target for insecticides.
 Peptide neurotoxins are known to block nAChRs by binding to their target subunits, however, a better understanding of this mechanism is needed for effective insecticide design.
 To facilitate the analysis of nAChRs we used a CRISPR/Cas9 strategy to generate null alleles for all ten nAChR subunit genes in a common genetic background.
 We studied interactions of nAChR subunits with peptide neurotoxins by larval injections and styrene maleic acid lipid particles (SMALPs) pull-down assays.
 For the null alleles, we determined the effects of α-Bungarotoxin (α-Btx) and ω-Hexatoxin-Hv1a (Hv1a) administration, identifying potential receptor subunits implicated in the binding of these toxins.
-We employed pull-down assays to confirm α-Btx interactions with the Drosophila α5 (D α 5), Dα6, D α 7 subunits.
+We employed pull-down assays to confirm α-Btx interactions with the Drosophila α5 (Dα5), Dα6, Dα7 subunits.
 Finally, we report the localisation of fluorescent tagged endogenous Dα6 during Drosophila CNS development.
 Taken together, this study elucidates native Drosophila nAChR subunit interactions with insecticidal peptide toxins and provides a resource for the in vivo analysis of insect nAChRs.

 ## Introduction